Living in Italy?

-A general stereotype of Italian drivers is that they are sometimes rude, a bit chaotic and do not necessarily follow traffic rules.
-To some extent, this is unfortunately true.
+A general stereotype of Italian drivers is that they are sometimes rude, a bit chaotic and do not tend to follow traffic rules.
+To some extent, this is true.
 However, the road network in Italy is highly developed.
-There are almost 7,000 kilometers of motorways across Italy, most of which are toll roads.
+There are almost 7,000 kilometers of motorways (autostrada) across Italy, most of which are toll roads.

-Gas prices are relatively high, compared to other European countries, and obviously vary from region to region.
-It may be useful to check the current local gas prices when you are planning on taking a long trip within Italy.
-Thus you can figure out if it would be more cost-effective to drive or take the train.
+Gas prices are relatively high compared to other European countries, and vary from region to region.
+It may be useful to check the current local gas prices when you are planning on taking a long trip within Italy, to help you figure out if it would be more cost-effective to drive or take the train.

-The national Italian railroad, the Ferrovie dello Stato, can conveniently take you from one city to the other.
+The national Italian railway, the Ferrovie dello Stato, can conveniently take you from one city to the other.
 It offers an efficient alternative to driving and gives you good value for your money.

-Another alternative to driving is using the bus, and there are many private bus companies in Italy.
-One bus company coming highly recommended (and comparatively cheap) is the iBus.
-Unfortunately, this kind of long-distance coaches and most trains usually do not stop at small towns across Italy.
+Another alternative to driving is taking the bus, and there are many private bus companies in Italy.
+One bus company that is highly recommended (and comparatively cheap) is the iBus.
+Unfortunately, long-distance coaches and most trains usually do not stop at small towns across Italy.

 In order to reach a less popular destination, it is useful to check the local bus listings.
 There are many regional bus lines within Italy that connect smaller cities, towns and villages, catering mainly to the working population.
 This results in hours of high traffic in the early morning and in the evening, so plan your trip accordingly and allow plenty of time.